TITLE Vivarium Technician

 Education: A high school diploma or the equivalent is required.

 Other: The ability to lift and carry up to fifty pounds of materials is required.
-Positions associated with this position classification may be located in facilities requiring the position to be designated “sensitive” as defined by University policy.
+Positions associated with this position classification are located in facilities requiring the position to be designated “sensitive” as defined by University policy.
 Positions associated with this position classification may include job duties, responsibilities, or activities that are subject to export control regulations.
+This position works weekends and holiday breaks as assigned and responds to after-hour emergencies as required.

 1. Provides care to animals that are conventionally housed as well as those maintained in specialized housing, such as isolators, carriers, etc.